echo724/matrix-generator/README.md

 Matrix_python
 =============
-Make solving a matrix operation easy by python(For Linear Algebra Students)
+Make a matrix fast, and operate it easily by python(For Linear Algebra Students)
 ---------

 ### Introduction.